Laurence, a Western Australian postal worker, faced turning 53 and at 102kg decided it was time he put his health and his family first.

 Laurence also prioritised exercise adding a daily 40 minute walk to his existing 16km bike commute to work.

-As part of our #grabbablegut mini campaign, LiveLighter is encouraging WA men to measure up and make small changes for better health.
+As part of our #grabbablegut campaign, LiveLighter is encouraging WA men to measure up and make small changes for better health.

 And the small changes paid off.
 Laurence has lost over 20 kilograms over the last 18 months and is feeling the benefits of a healthy lifestyle.